Fin Macleod, now head of security on a

 delivers the chilling tale within the perfectly

 described setting of the Western Isles."
-Time Out "All
+Time Out

-that very dramatic first book will
+sequel to that very dramatic first book

-earlier one; I'm
+the earlier one;

-so glad to tell you that he does." (...)
+I'm so glad to tell you that he does." (...)
 "Peter

-with the unfolding narrative" (...) "it's a neat tale he
+the unfolding narrative" (...) "it's a neat tale he

 tells and one which will have you on the very edge